 The professional landscape industry is broad.
-There are many specialists whose work plays an important role in thehealth, well-being, and beauty of the landscapes we enjoy.
+There are many career specialists whose job duties play an important role in the health, well-being, and beauty of the landscapes we enjoy.
 For instance, an agronomist’s work is most closely associated with what they do below ground, with soils and soil science, while an arborist works above ground, specializing in the planting and maintenance of trees.
 There are professionals who spend good parts of their days outside and those who like spending time inside, on the phone, on a computer or in a science lab.
 There are those who work in the field and those who supply essential products and equipment to create and maintain landscapes.
-Landscape professionals include entry level employees, executives and CEOs.
+Landscape professionals include entry level employees, executives, and CEOs.

-Entry Level Careers - Introductions to the Industry
+Entry Level Landscaping Career Information - Introductions to the Industry

 There are numerous entry level jobs for those looking for training and experience to help them succeed.
 Some of these include: